 Trampolines that come with ladders or steps provide convenient access for users, especially for children or individuals with limited mobility.
 Ladders or steps should be sturdy, easy to climb, and securely attached to the trampoline frame.

 Spring or Springless Designs

 Trampolines can either have traditional springs or springless designs.
 Springless trampolines use elastic bands or bungee cords instead of springs, reducing the risk of pinching or injuries caused by contact with springs.
-Consider the pros and cons of each design and choose the one that suits your preferences and safety requirements.
+However, springs almost always produce more bounce than bungee cords.